Gatheru-rose/samples/README.md

+#! /usr/bin/env bash
 # Bash script

-Hello this is a bash script for finding GC in files .
+Hello, this is a bash script for finding amount of GC in files.